deleteman/makiavelo/README.markdown

 Yet Another PHP Web Framework.
 This is my take at the problem: creating a framework capable of making the developer's life easier and helping improve development time.

+##Sample included

+The current repository contains code within the `app` folder, which is where the web application's code would reside.
+That is the code for a very basic example of how to use some of the tools provided by the framework to create a (yet again) super basic bloging app.

 ##Basic layout

 I've developed this idea over time, after working for a while with Ruby on Rails, so there will be a lot of similarities.
 I tried to port as many features as I could.